 - Increase daily snacks

-Besides, consistent sleep deprivation can increase the levels of the hunger hormone ghrelin and decrease the levels of the satiety hormone leptin.
+Furthermore, consistent sleep deprivation can increase the levels of the hunger hormone ghrelin and decrease the levels of leptin.
 Adults need seven or more hours per night of sleep regularly for optimal health.

 Is food addiction a mental illness?